 equipment in advance.

 Lecture Theatres (damaged equipment, missing cable, etc.).
-Media Services posts
+AV Services posts

 Technical Support documents on the Library website at:

 library.rrc.ca/equipment-videos.
 Please note that AV Services does

 not troubleshoot computer issues, which must be case logged.